ArvindHarinder1/PrivatePreviewDocs/Architecture.md

 1. The **Azure AD provisioning** service serves as the synchronization engine.
 1. The **Provisioning agent** provides connectivity to your on-premises environment or virtual machine.
 1. The **ECMA host** allows you to import existing ECMA2 connectors used to connect to your on-premises applications.
+Note, the ECMA host is not required if you have built a SCIM application or SCIM gateway.

 The following diagram shows how they interact: